The (logarithmic) least squares optimality of the arithmetic (geometric) mean of weight vectors calculated from all

-Let us focus on node $i=1$.
-Edges departing from node 1 are missing 12 times (and they are not missing 32 times) in the whole set of spanning trees, hence can identify 6 pairs.
-They induce 6 pairs of equations, that are labelled in Figure 2.
+Now let us focus on Lemma \ref{lemma:average} with node $i=1$.
+Edges adjacent to node 1 are missing 12 times (and they are not missing 32 times) in the whole set of spanning trees, hence we can identify 6 pairs.
+They induce 6 pairs of equations, that are labelled in Figure 3.
 In tree $T^1$,